cohstats/coh3-stats/README.md

 yarn dev
 ```

+Note: if images does not show up, you can also use `yarn next:dev`

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.